kejohns19/Udacity_DRLN/p3_collab-compet/project_report.md

 ![](https://github.com/kejohns19/Udacity_DRLN/raw/master/images/p3_plot_0.5_target.png)

 The final model weights are saved in the following file `/model_dir/episode-solved-0.5.pt`.
-I further tested the algorithm on ten episodes with a deterministic action space (instead of sampling the action space over a Normal distribution).
-I accomplished this by simplying passing back the mu instead of of the sampled distribution using mu nad log_prob.
+I further tested the algorithm on ten episodes with a deterministic action space (instead of a stochastic action space sampled over a Normal distribution).
+I accomplished this by simplying passing back the mu instead of the sampled distribution using mu and log_prob.
 Below are the scores for both agents for ten consequtive episdoes:

 ```
 Episode 0	Score 0: 2.60	Score 1: 2.60	Length: 1001